AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

 Generic instantiation
 ~~~~~~~~~~~~~~~~~~~~~

-Generic subprograms or packages cannot be used directly.
+Generic subprograms or packages can't be used directly.
 Instead, they
-need to be instantiated.
-The instantiation is done by using the :ada:`new`
+need to be instantiated, which we do using the :ada:`new` keyword, as
-keyword, as illustrated in the following example:
+shown in the following example:

 .. code:: ada